 How do you do that?
 No matter if you’re using an ETL or Snowpipe to transfer data, choosing a cloud-hosted BI (Business Intelligence) tool or an on-prem solution to run analytics, doing it all with visibility, control, and protection in place from the very moment you begin will mean that your continuous data path from on-prem to the cloud will be safe, speedy and secure.

-And those pesky questions about visibility and control that pop up at each stage won’t slow you down or derail the project:
+And those pesky cloud data migration challenges that could pop up at each stage won’t slow you down or derail the project:

 Selecting a Cloud Data Warehouse: